 While most visitors coming to Peru choose to take the classic travel route covering the southern and south-eastern part of the country including the Nazca lines, Arequipa / Colca Valley, Puno / Lake Titicaca and Cusco / Machu Picchu / Sacred Valley, northern and north-eastern Peru is sadly often skipped.

-That’s actually quite a shame, as in this area you find numerous equally impressive and amazing, but probably still less polished attractions and sights and as a bonus, at least for now, visitors are not surrounded by hordes of other travelers, prices are still more affordable and you get to know more of the “real” Peru.
+That’s actually quite a shame, as in this area you find many equally impressive and amazing, but probably still less polished attractions and sights.
+And as a bonus, at least for now, visitors are not surrounded by hordes of other travelers, prices are still more affordable and you get to know more of the “real” Peru.

 Kuelap - the “new Machu Picchu”?